Travel Friendly Cameras

 • 4K video and 4K time-lapse movie

 If you’re searching for a versatile bridge camera with many functions, the Canon SX70 is my top pick.
-It has an ultra-long zoom which is hard to beat at 65x, and this is one of the longest zooms on the market without spending much money.
+It features an ultra-long zoom, which is hard to beat at 65x, and is one of the most extended zooms on the market without requiring a significant investment.

-If you’ve ever owned a Canon camera, you’ll know how well they handle it, and the SX70 is no exception.
+If you’ve ever owned a Canon camera, you’ll know how well it handles, and the SX70 is no exception.

-Although it’s not the most miniature camera on my list, it is still small enough for travel enthusiasts at 4.6 x 5 x 3.6 inches and weighs 1.36 lbs.
+Although it’s not the smallest on my list, it’s compact for travel enthusiasts, measuring 4.,6measuring 5 x 3.6 inches and weighing 1 lb.

-It has a very easy-to-use EVF (Electronic View Finder), a fully articulating screen (not touch-sensitive), and a comprehensive range of shooting modes.
-It can also be able to shoot in raw format.ir?t=every00c 20&language=en US&l=li2&o=1&a=B07HH1PVRZ
+It features a user-friendly EVF (Electronic View Finder), a fully articulating screen (non-touch sensitive), and a comprehensive range of shooting modes.
+It can also shoot in raw format.ir?t=every00c 20&language=en US&l=li2&o=1&a=B07HH1PVRZ

 The WiFi and Bluetooth-enabled Canon can also shoot realistic 4K videos or 4K time-lapse movies.
-You won’t get all this with a compact camera, so I had to include it on my list.
+You won’t get all this with a compact camera, so I’ve included it on my list.

-Best budget zoom camera – Nikon Coolpix B600
+Best budget zoom camera for travel- Nikon Coolpix B600

 Next on our list of cameras to take on holiday is the Nikon Coolpix B600, with an impressive 60x optical zoom.